 For Ninja trainers and coaches, dedicated to embedding the discipline, focused energy and skill of a Ninja into students, the ability to properly communicate with children is vital.
-When communication is done right throughout a lesson, students learn more, have more fun and benefit from a more structured environment.
+When talking and communication is done right throughout a lesson, students learn more, have more fun and benefit from a more structured environment.

 With proper communication, everyone benefits and experiences an easier time as we work together to teach new skills and have fun.
 Read on below to discover several important guidelines to stick to when seeking to foster better communication with students, and experience the results for yourself!